The ghosts of forgotten things: A study on size after forgetting: Forgetting

 When a formula comprises two independent parts with no shared variable, forgetting from the formula is the same as forgetting from the two parts separately.
 This property is used in the following hardness proofs that merge two polynomial-time reductions.

-\begin{lemma} A formula $C$ expresses forgetting the variables $Y$ from $A$ and $D$ expresses forgetting the variables $Y$ from $B$ if and only if $C \cup D$ expresses forgetting the variables $Y$ from $A \cup B$, if $A$ and $B$ are built over disjoint alphabets.
+\begin{lemma}~\cite{darw-99,lang-etal-03} Let $A$ and $B$ be two formulae built over disjoint alphabets: $\var(A) \cap \var(B) = \emptyset$.
+A formula $C$ expresses forgetting the variables $Y$ from $A$ and $D$ expresses forgetting the variables $Y$ from $B$ if and only if $C \cup D$ expresses forgetting the variables $Y$ from $A \cup B$.

 \end{lemma}

 \proof The claim is first proved when $Y$ comprises a single variable $x$.
 By Theorem~\ref{resolve-out}, forgetting $x$ from $A \cup B$ is expressed by the following formula.

 By definition $(A \cup B) \cap x$ is the set of clauses of $A \cup B$ that contain $x$.
 Therefore, it is the union of such clauses of $A$ and of $B$.
 In formulae, $(A \cup B) \cap x = (A \cap x) \cup (B \cap x)$.
 Applying this equality to the formula expressing forgetting turns into the following.